g8ecj/irrigate/www/CUSTOMISATION.md

 "w":  2
 "h":  2
 "zoom": 13
-"selectable": false
-"name": "Domestic Feed"
+"selectable": false              // not user programable - handled by the server "name": "Domestic Feed"
-"aorb": false
+"aorb": false, "address"
-"address": "3a.9b8d03000000"
+"3a.9b8d03000000"
-"flow": 0
-"isdpfeed": true                 // tell the system its special "start": 0700                    // even if no demand then turn on at 7:00am anyway "end": 2100                      // if no demand the turn off at night "current": 160
+"ispump": true                   // tell the system its a pump "isstock": true                  // tell the system it is used by time as well as by demand "minflow": 1                     // minimum demand level "nomflow": 100                   // can deliver this amount normally "maxflow": 100                   // can deliver this much as a maximum "maxstarts": 720                 // translates to how long to remain off after shutdown "maxrun": 10800                  // when run by timr, how long in one go "start": 0700                    // time period for running starts here "end": 2100                      // - and ends here "current": 160
+"isoutput": true                 // its an output, not a sensor
 ```

 A zone that describes a pump
 ```